animesh9364/DSP-ALU-6-Stage-Pipelined-VLSI/README.md

 ---

 ## Citation & Publication
-This work has been accepted for presentation at the **2026 4th International Conference on Innovative Computing, Intelligent Communication and Smart Electrical Systems (ICSES)**—**IEEE IC2PCT**, May 2026.
+This work has been accepted for presentation at the **2026 6th International Conference on Computing, Power and Communication Technologies**—**IEEE IC2PCT**, May 2026.

 **Author:** Abhishek Mohanty, and Animesh Biswas.
 **Department:** Electronics & Telecommunication Engineering, KIIT University.